Find Nexo scripts and read them in one flow

 nexo run

-Execute a .nx source file or .nxbc bytecode
+Execute .nx source or .nxbc bytecode directly

 nexo --emit

-Compile to bytecode (.nxbc) without executing
+Compile to bytecode without executing.
+Portable and versioned

 nexo lint